What are Social Media Management Tools?

-Social media management software (SMMS) is a suite of tools designed for managing and analyzing social interactions.
-SMMS products typically provide a single dashboard that covers multiple accounts.
-This is helpful for companies that need to manage their own brand presence on different platforms.
+Social media management software (SMMS) is a suite of tools designed for managing and analyzing online social interactions.
+SMMS products typically provide a single dashboard that provides engagement metrics for multiple social media accounts.
+This is helpful for companies that need to manage their brand presence on different platforms.
 It is also helpful for agencies that manage social profiles for multiple clients.

 Though products have different strengths, most social media management suites include at least basic features around:

 Running social marketing campaigns

 Analytics to measure social engagement